mikeyshean/leaderboard/README.md

 ```
 #### Controller:
  - [leaders_controller.rb](https://github.com/mikeyshean/leaderboard/blob/master/config/routes.rb#L1-L3)
- - Define your controller actions to create new entries and retrieve the **TOP 10** leaders
+ - Define the controller actions to create new entries and retrieve the **TOP 10** leaders
+ - I have both actions returning the **TOP 10** scores in order to render it in both cases

 ```
 class LeadersController < ActionController::Base